45gfg9/hexo-blog-encrypt/README.md

   - To be clear, the last commit of the original code fixed this, but this change was not included in the npm package.
 - Used a proper PBKDF2 iteration count (100,000) instead of 1,024.
 Seriously, what the fuck?

+Some other changes are made:

+- If `encrypt.wrong_pass_message` is explicitly set to an empty string, the plugin will not call `alert` but show a visual flash instead.

 ## License

 See [LICENSE](LICENSE) file.